-Combivis Studio HMI is a design tool used to create graphical user interfaces and monitoring systems for visualization compatible KEB devices.
+Combivis Studio HMI is a design tool used to create graphical user interfaces and monitoring systems for KEB’s industrial visualization products.
 It empowers design engineers to create scalable and fully featured visualizations in a time-effective manner.
 Built upon open communication standards, Combivis Studio HMI ensures complete connectivity with the automation system using a vast communications driver database.
-This blog post will serve as an introduction to the benefits and features of Combivis Studio HMI.
+This article will serve as an introduction to the benefits and features of Combivis Studio HMI.

 Intuitive Environment with Drag and Drop Design Principles

 The first and often biggest hurdle to overcome when using development software is learning the environment and feeling comfortable with the tools available.
 Combivis Studio HMI is a windows-based tool that allows programmers to easily customize the programming interface for ease of use.
 Windows containing common tools can be easily docked for easy access.

 Combivis Studio HMI contains an extensive toolbox of graphical objects such as buttons, switches, gauges etc. for high-quality screens.
 Each object has a large number of predefined properties and actions which can be easily accessed with drag and drop techniques.
 This means tags can easily control graphical objects by simply dragging and dropping a tag onto specified graphics.
 In addition all graphical objects can be copied, cut, and pasted to save time with repetitive tasks.

 Powerful Data Recording and Management